winter sports canada jasper national park

 winter wildlife tour

-Dark Sky Experience: What makes winter sports in Canada so special are the other activities you can also do there.
-As stargazing during a Dark Sky Experience at the Planetarium at the Fairmont Jasper Park Lodge.
-There you will also find the largest telescope in the Rocky Mountains with which the starry sky can be seen extra well.
-And did you know that at the jasper national park also has a chance to spot the Northern Lights!
+Dark Sky Experience: What makes winter sports in Canada so special are the other activities you can enjoy.
+Like stargazing during a Dark Sky Experience at the Planetarium at the Fairmont Jasper Park Lodge.
+There you'll also find the largest telescope in the Rocky Mountains, offering exceptional stargazing.
+And did you know that Jasper National Park also offers a chance to spot the Northern Lights!

 dark sky experience jasper

-Husky track in Valemount: I was allowed to do this in Lapland once and it’s so special.
-If you ever have a chance to book or undertake this, you should definitely do it.
-About a 90-minute drive from Jasper, valemount takes you on a 5-6 hour tour with a dog sled through the Yellowhead Pass.
-Tip: A transfer can be arranged, so that after this special experience you don’t have to drive back to Jasper.
+Husky tour in Valemount: I once had the chance to do this in Lapland, and it's so special.
+If you ever have the chance to book or do this, you absolutely must.
+About a 90-minute drive from Jasper, you can take a 5- to 6-hour dog sledding tour through the Yellowhead Pass in Valemount.
+Tip: A transfer can be arranged so you don't have to drive back to Jasper after this unique experience.

 Dream now, travel later

-Have fun planning your winter sports trip in Canada!
-Something special for your bucket list and certainly a trip where the preparations already contribute to a good dose of anticipation.
+Have fun planning your winter sports trip to Canada!
+It's something special for your bucket list, and definitely a trip where the preparations will already contribute to a healthy dose of anticipation.

 Dream now, travel later!

-Do you have a nice tip that fits Your Little Black Book at home?
-Let us know via the button below and SEND YOUR HOT TIP TO THE EDITORS!
+Do you have a tip about winter sports in Canada that fits in Your Little Black Book?
+Let us know via the button below and TIP THE EDITORS!

 With love,